labex-labs/open-source-labs/python/practical-python/lab-06-03-producers-consumers-producers-consumers-and-pipelines/step3.md

 ... wait for output ...
 ```

-It might take awhile for output to appear, but eventually you should see some lines containing data for IBM.
+It might take awhile for output to appear, but eventually you should see some lines containing data for GOOG.

+**Note: These exercises must be carried out simultaneously on two separate terminals.